TheSenPie/portfolio-smbat/content/post/tiny-ray-tracer/index.md

 ![Sphere cut off by BVH](bvh-bug-1.png) ![Triangle BVHs all cutting each other](bvh-bug-2.png) ![Rendering wrong faces](box-bug.png)

 ### The Missing Volume
 A numerical bug caused triangle bounding boxes to become flat, preventing ray intersections.
-After much head-scratching, I solved it with minor padding, similar to a solution mentioned in Peter Shirley's book
+After much head-scratching, I solved it with minor padding, similar to a solution mentioned in Peter Shirley's book.

 # Next Steps:
 **Lighting Expansion:** Implementing emissive lights will allow for more realistic and nuanced lighting effects.<br>